Smoosic/SmoSounds/README.md

 # SmoSounds
-Audio files for Smoosic playback
+separate repository for sound samples from Smoosic